dustinpfister/blog_posts/_posts/js-onblur.md

 ### - These examples are on github

 The source code examples here can be found on my [test vjs github repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-onblur) along with all my other source code examples for my [many other posts on vanilla javaScipt](https://dustinpfister.github.io/categories/js/).
+This post like many others is still a work in progress, so I do get around to editing the content here now and then.
+This Github repository is then where I have the latest revous of the source code along with any notes about possible future edits of the post if need be.

 ### 1.1 - On blur basic example